-THIS MASTER SUBSCRIPTION AGREEMENT (“AGREEMENT”) GOVERNS ANY PURCHASE AND ONGOING USE OF THE SERVICES (INCLUDING PAID, FREE TRIAL AND FREE ACCOUNTS).
+THIS MASTER SUBSCRIPTION AGREEMENT (“AGREEMENT”) GOVERNS ANY PURCHASE AND ONGOING USE OF THE SERVICES (INCLUDING PAID AND FREE TRIAL).

-ON COMPLETION OF THE FREE TRIAL, YOUR SUBSCRIPTION WILL AUTOMATICALLY CONVERT TO A FREE ACCOUNT, RESULTING IN A LOSS OF FUNCTIONALITY AND INTRODUCTION OF DATA/USAGE LIMITS.
+ON COMPLETION OF THE FREE TRIAL, YOUR SUBSCRIPTION WILL AUTOMATICALLY CEASE.
 IN ORDER TO MAINTAIN FULL FUNCTIONALITY, PLEASE CONTACT YOUR ESPATIAL REPRESENTATIVE PRIOR TO THE END OF THE FREE TRIAL TO SET UP A PAID ACCOUNT.
-PLEASE NOTE THAT FREE ACCOUNTS MAY BE DEACTIVATED, AND ANY ASSOCIATED DATA DELETED, WITHOUT FURTHER NOTICE AFTER 3 MONTHS OF NON-USE.

 BY ACCEPTING THIS AGREEMENT, EITHER BY CLICKING A BOX INDICATING ACCEPTANCE OR BY EXECUTING AN ORDER FORM THAT REFERENCES THIS AGREEMENT OR FOR SERVICES OR SOFTWARE, CUSTOMER AGREES TO THE TERMS OF THIS AGREEMENT.
 IF THIS AGREEMENT IS ENTERED INTO ON BEHALF OF A COMPANY OR OTHER LEGAL ENTITY, THE PERSON ACCEPTING REPRESENTS THAT HE OR SHE HAS THE AUTHORITY TO BIND SUCH ENTITY AND ITS AFFILIATES TO THESE TERMS AND CONDITIONS, IN WHICH CASE THE TERM “CUSTOMER” SHALL REFER TO SUCH ENTITY AND ITS AFFILIATES.
 UNLESS SUCH AUTHORITY EXISTS AND THESE TERMS AND CONDITIONS ARE AGREED, YOU MUST NOT ACCEPT THIS AGREEMENT AND NEITHER YOU NOR SUCH ENTITY WILL BE PERMITTED TO USE THE SERVICES.